quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 # Implementation Guidance

-In terms of transport machinery, the CLOSE_STREAM frame is more akin to the FIN bit than to the RESET_STREAM frame.
+In terms of transport machinery, the RESET_STREAM_AT frame is more akin to the FIN bit than to the RESET_STREAM frame.

-By sending a CLOSE_STREAM frame, the sender commits to delivering all bytes up to the Reliable Size.
+By sending a RESET_STREAM_AT frame, the sender commits to delivering all bytes up to the Reliable Size.
 The state transitions to "Data Sent" on the sender side, or to "Size Known" on the receive side.
 Note that the flow control limit might prevent the sender from sending all bytes up to the Reliable Size at once.

 To the endpoints, the only differences from closing a stream by using the FIN bit are: